Template Letters and Scripts

 - •Many organisations accept email.
 Check the company website for a bereavement contact email.
 It can be faster than posting a letter.

 - •Ask for help.
-A trusted friend, family member, solicitor, or Citizens Advice can help you with the paperwork.
-You do not need to do this alone.
+A trusted friend, a family member, a solicitor, or Citizens Advice can all help you with the paperwork.
+You do not have to do this on your own.

 Need a personalised to-do list?

-Answer a few questions and we will create a step-by-step checklist tailored to your exact situation, including which organisations to contact and when.
+Answer a few questions and we will put together a step-by-step checklist for your own situation, including who to contact and when.

 Get Your Personalised GuideBefore you go, we have something that might help